ChainSafe/engineering-handbook/start-here/departments/consulting.md

 # Consulting

-Consulting department is focused on helping other team in space with our multi-chain expertise.
+Consulting department is focused on helping internal teams and other clients in space with our multi-chain expertise.

 ## Services